smangul1/MiCoP/README.md

 ### Simulated data

-The data used for our simulations can be found in the simulated\_data directory.
+The data used for our simulations can be found in the simulated\_data directory in a compressed format (.bz2).
+If you want to run BWA or the run-bwa.py wrapper script on this data, you will have to decompress it first.
+For instance, running "bzip2 -dk grinder-fungi-low-complexity-reads.fa.bz2" will generate the file grinder-fungi-low-complexity-reads.fa, which you can then run the scripts on.
+Just do "bzip2 -d" without the "k" if you only want the unpacked file and do not want to keep the original compressed file.

 The mock community datasets are taken from the following papers: